 How often have you walked into the gym and cringed looking at people wearing a full face of makeup?
-You might change your outlook soon.
-Brands are now creating makeup that is workout-friendly, meaning you can wear it through your spin class or Pilates without worrying about your skin getting patchy or breaking out.
-Here’s why women the world over are getting onboard the workout makeup trend.
+You might change your outlook soon, with women the world over getting onboard the workout makeup trend.

 Why makeup has a bad name when it comes to working out

 The fundamentals of the effects of makeup and exercising are what have prevented them from co-existing.
 While exercise enlarges the pores of your skin, releasing sweat in the process, makeup is meant to stay on top of your skin; it blocks sweat when worn during a workout which leads to irritation, acne, and inflammation.
 It’s important for sweat to leave your skin to help regulate body temperature and then get washed off your face and body to avoid any bacterial infections.

 The few beauty products that have been traditionally workout-approved are a tinted sunscreen for when you’re outdoors, a lip balm, and possibly a brow pencil to make your arches look well groomed.